 In order to be eligible to enter, candidates must be:

-- An individual ASME member
+- An individual ASME member and one of the below:

 - A medical educator still in training, such as a clinical teaching fellow, a doctor or other healthcare professional with a formal educational role, or a trainee who teaches medical students.